musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 Connect to your Kubernetes cluster and create the resources following the steps below:

 {% highlight javascript %}
-// Connect to your Kubernetes Cluster export CLUSTER_NAME="your_snowflake_account" export CLUSTER_RESOURCE_GROUP="your_snowflake_username"

-az aks get-credentials -n $CLUSTER_NAME -g $CLUSTER_RESOURCE_GROUP

-// Navigate to the snowflakes directory cd snowflake/snowflake
+// Navigate to the folder containing the argo configuration cd snowflake/argo

 // Create the EventBus
 kubectl apply -f eventbus.yaml